FHantke/brave-browser-wiki/PR-Builder-overview.md

 - DISABLE_SCCACHE - `false` by default (only on Android, Linux and macOS)
 - SKIP_SIGNING - `true` by default
 - DEBUG - `false` by default

-### Rebase a PR when failures occur

-This can happen when the upstream master branch is updated but your PR branch gets behind.
-A common occurrence is that the nightly build job will bump the version and you will see a version mismatch between the `brave-core` and `brave-browser`, the error will look something like:

-`Version mismatch between brave-browser and brave-core in package.json!
-Please try rebasing this branch in brave-core as well.`

-To fix this rebase your branch:

-    git fetch origin
-    git checkout BRANCH
-    git rebase origin/master
-    git push origin BRANCH --force

 ## Resources
 - for employees, join the `#brave-core-ci` Slack channel